NitroVesper/Gats/README.md

 # Gats
-Gats remake, build, shoot, defense, Play with friends, fight and much more.
+Gats remake, pick a gun, shoot, get powerups, play alongside friends and allies against the enemy.
 This is in Alpha version.
 This is the private Source of gats Remake, made from 5 contributors!
 Please read GNU General Public License v3.0!